eryan411/portfolio/README.md

+# My Portfolio
-#This is the portfolio for Eric Ryan
+This is the portfolio for Eric Ryan

+# Tech used
-#Built using Node, Express, EJS, and CSS
+Built using Node, Express, EJS, and CSS

+# Design System
-#Thanks to Kevin Powell for the design system, inspired by his design system in the space travel tutorial: https://scrimba.com/learn/spacetravel
+Thanks to Kevin Powell for the design system, inspired by his design system in the space travel tutorial: https://scrimba.com/learn/spacetravel